 The first title from Mountains, Florence is an award-winning game and interactive storybook that follows a young woman through the giddy and tender naivety of first love.

 Bringing together the minds behind Monument Valley, The Warlock of Firetop Mountain and Movement Study 1, Mountains uses hand-drawn animations, mini-challenges and haptic touch to create a uniquely intimate experience between Florence and her audience.

-JF: What was your background before you started at Mountains?
+Jim Fishwick: What was your background before you started at Mountains?

-SC: Before Mountains I did an undergraduate games programming course at RMIT.
+Sam Crisp: Before Mountains I did an undergraduate games programming course at RMIT.
 After that I took a year off from game development to do an Honours in Media and Communications, and ended up writing a thesis about realism in videogames.
 Then I had a brief stint working in app and web development at a tech startup, and after that I joined Mountains.

 JF: Can you tell me a little more about your Honours thesis?

 SC: There are two ways people tend to talk about realism in video games.
 The first is the consumer or marketing rhetoric, where the selling point of games is that you feel like you’re totally immersed in the game, and that’s presented uncritically as a good thing.